jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 Packer examples and example build code https://github.com/jhajek/packer-vagrant-build-scripts.git

-Packer - Conventions
+#### Packer - Conventions

 Hashicorp essentially built a tool that captures each install step.
 These steps are placed into a Packer build template or just template for short.
-These templates are constructed using JSON - https://en.wikipedia.org/wiki/JSON.
+These templates are constructed using [JSON](https://en.wikipedia.org/wiki/JSON "JSON").
 In addition these templates rely on an "Answer File" for completing all of the installation choices and automating the installation.
 On Linux this "answer file" is split between the major Linux distribution families:

 #### Packer JSON Build Template